Jânio (footballer)

 Jânio Daniel do Nascimento Santos, simply known as Jânio (born 3 July 1991), is a Brazilian professional footballer who plays for Associação Atlética de Altos as a forward.

-Club career
+Career

 Born in Parnaíba, Piauí, Jânio graduated from Coritiba's youth setup, and was subsequently loaned to CFZ-DF, São Carlos, Ferroviário, J. Malucelli, Parnahyba, and Junior Team.
 After scoring five goals with the latter, he returned to Coxa in September 2013.

 Jânio made his Coritiba – and Série A – debut on replacing Bill in a 0–3 away loss against Atlético Mineiro.
 He appeared in five matches during the campaign, as his side narrowly avoided relegation.

 On 8 January 2014 Jânio signed for Criciúma.
 On 10 February he was loaned to Nacional-MG, appearing regularly and scoring three goals.

 On 7 July 2014 Jânio joined Portuguesa on loan until the end of the year.